Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: The disk-corona model

-Figure.\,\ref{fig:diskcor_para} shows the influence of model parameters $\alpha$ and $\beta'$ on the disk-corona SED, where the SMBH mass is taken to be $10^8\,\mathrm{M_\odot}$ and SMBH accretion rates to be $\log{\dot{m}}=-1.5, 0.3$, denoted with dashed and solid curve sets respectively.
-Each model parameter is varied within their reasonable ranges while keeping the other fixed ($\beta'=5.0$ for the left panel and $\alpha=0.1, $ for the right panel).
+In addition to the input SMBH mass and accretion rate, two model parameters govern the structure of the disk-corona model, i.e., the viscosity parameter $\alpha$, and the magnetic parameter $\beta^\prime$.
+Fig.\,\ref{fig:diskcor_para} shows the influence of model parameters $\alpha$ and $\beta^\prime$ on the disk-corona SED, where the SMBH mass is taken to be $10^8\,\mathrm{M_\odot}$ and SMBH accretion rates to be $\log{\dot{m}}=-1.5, 0.3$, denoted with dashed and solid curve sets respectively.
+Each model parameter is varied within its reasonable ranges while keeping the other fixed ($\beta'=5.0$ for the left panel and $\alpha=0.1, $ for the right panel).
 For the $\log{\dot{m}}=0.0$ case, the strength of corona (or hardness of the spectrum) is anti-correlated with both $\alpha$ and $\beta$ for similar reasons as in the ADAF scenario, note that because the high-energy emission contribution is almost negligible to the total luminosity, varying model parameters do not alter the bolometric luminosity meaningfully.
 However, in the $\log{\dot{m}}=-1.5$ case, the emergent spectra are insensitive to the value of $\alpha$ and $\beta$.